 - Diverse whole grain options

 - Hormone-free, organic meats

 - High-quality convenience

 As consumers shift their preferences towards immunity-boosting and health-promoting foods, fermented foods are still on the list of their favorites.

-In 2018, the popularity of fermented foods increased by 149%³ and consumers still can’t get enough of kimchi, Kombucha and sauerkrauts.
+The popularity of fermented foods increased by 149%³ and consumers still can’t get enough of kimchi, Kombucha and sauerkrauts.